How to Deal with Aggressive Dementia Behaviors: 14 Tips

 In some cases, nothing works to calm the person.

-Before leaving, check to see that the environment is safe and that they’re not likely to hurt themselves while you’re gone.
+Before leaving, check to see that the environment is safe and the children are not likely to hurt themselves while you’re gone.

-10. Make sure you and your older adult are safe and call for help in emergencies
+10. Make sure you and your loved one are safe, and call for help in emergencies

 If the situation isn’t extreme and there’s a nearby family member or friend that your older adult usually responds well to, call and ask them to come over to help immediately.

 In an emergency, call 911 and emphasize to the operator that the person has dementia, which is causing them to act aggressively.
-This helps first responders know that the person isn’t behaving criminally and needs help to safely calm down.
+This helps first responders know that the person isn’t behaving criminally and needs help to calm down safely.

-If your older adult needs to be removed from the home, ask that they be taken to a hospital or psychiatric institution rather than to a police station.
+If an older adult needs to be removed from the home, ask them to be taken to a hospital or psychiatric institution rather than a police station.

 Assuming that you don’t want to press charges, make it very clear that this behavior is caused by dementia (or “mental illness” – might be easier to understand) and not criminal behavior.
 That helps avoid formal charges or unwanted court proceedings.